rtorrent-community/rtorrent-docs/docs/include-cmd-scripting.rst

             method.insert = ‹name›, ‹type›[|‹sub-type›…][, ‹definition›] ≫ 0

         The general way to define *any* kind of command.
-        See :ref:`object-types` for the possible values in the 2nd argument.
+        See :ref:`object-types` for the possible values in the 2nd argument, :ref:`commands-intro` regarding some basic info on custom commands, and get comfortable with :ref:`escaping` because you typically need that in more complex command definitions.

         **TODO** more details